Flank/flank/docs/host_binaries_solutions_comparison.md

 ### How to add file

-File should be added in `normal` way to git
+The file should be added in `normal` way to git

 ```git